BIO-3024 Northern Biodiversity Hotspots: taxonomy field courses - 5 ECTS

 Biodiversity loss, often referred to as biodiversity crisis, is a global environmental problem causing international concern and demanding urgent counteracting measures.
 Biodiversity is commonly defined in terms of a number of species present in a particular environment, or in total in the world.
 This makes species not only one of the fundamental biological concepts but also a focus of global conservation efforts.
 That is why practical experience with morphology based species identification is in high demand in both basic and applied biological research.

 Oral exam.
 Examination will include identification of collected specimens (from the groups not mentioned during this course) using published keys in Norwegian or English.
-Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
+Grades: Passed/Failed.

 There will be a re-sit examination for students that did not pass the previous ordinary examination.